 Even if your injuries seem minor, if you suffered a puncture wound you may be at risk of infection.
 Some other injuries, like head trauma or back injuries, may seem minor at first but may end up having a serious impact on your life.
 Go to the emergency room or visit your doctor and tell them that you have been attacked by a dog.

 Identify the dog and its owner

 You will need to determine who owns the dog if you are to hire a dog bite lawyer to recover financial compensation for your injuries.
-If you do not immediately recognize the dog, you may be able to learn its identity by asking people in the neighborhood or even by getting in touch with the local animal control agency.
+If you do not immediately recognize the dog, you could learn its identity by asking people in the neighborhood or even by getting in touch with the local animal control agency.

 Gather as much information and evidence as you can

 Get the contact information of the dog owner as well as the information of any witnesses who saw what occurred.
 Take pictures of your injuries, the dog, the owner and any other pertinent evidence.
 Keep detailed notes of your recollection of the events leading up to the attack.
-Keep any and all medical records and receipts for purchases you make related to the incident and your injuries, such as invoices from your doctor or receipts for medication, medical supplies, etc.
+Keep all medical records and receipts for purchases you make related to the incident and your injuries.
+This includes invoices from your doctor or receipts for medication, medical supplies, etc.